-name Class Description simple org.apache.lucene.store.Simple Java's File API, it marks the usage of the index by creating a marker file.
+name Class Description simple org.apache.lucene.store.Simple ESale in particular to based on Java's File API, it marks the usage of the index by creating a marker file.
 If for some reason you had to kill your application, you will need to remove this file before restarting it.
-This is the default implementation for the filesystem, filesystemmaster and filesystemslave directory providers. native org.apache.lucene.store.Native marks the usage of the index by creating a marker file, but this one is using native OS file locks so that even if your application crashes the locks will be cleaned up.
+This is the default implementation for the filesystem, filesystem- master and filesystem- slave directory providers.

-name Class Description This implementation has known problems on NFS. single org.apache.lucene.store.Single Instiance Liberal Eterry or yoesn't use a file marker but is a Java object lock held in memory; therefore it's possible to use it only when you are sure the index is not going to be shared by any other process.
+name Class Description native org.apache.lucene.store.Native marks the usage of the index by creating a marker file, but this one is using native OS file locks so that even if your application crashes the locks will be cleaned up.
+This implementation has known problems on NFS. single org.apache.lucene.store.Single a file marker but is a Java object lock held in memory; therefore it's possible to use it only when you are sure the index is not going to be shared by any other process.
 This is the default implementation for the ram directory provider. none org.apache.lucene.store.NoLoc not coordinated by any lock; test your application carefully and make sure you know what it means.